minhpham1810/SpotOn/README.md

 ## 🚀 Deployment

 SpotOn is deployed on **Vercel** for the full feature set (including the deep research agent).
-The **Docker/AWS Elastic Beanstalk** path serves the static Vite build only and does not run serverless functions — the research agent is unavailable on that deployment path.
-To use the research agent, deploy via Vercel and configure the server-only environment variables in your Vercel project settings.
+Configure the server-only environment variables in your Vercel project settings to enable the research agent.

 ---